fltk/fltk/documentation/README.txt

 Generation of Documentation (common part):
 ------------------------------------------
-To generate the documentation yourself, you should have Doxygen version 1.5.7 or later (recommended version is 1.7.3 or later).
+To generate the documentation yourself, you should have Doxygen version 1.8 or later (recommended version is 1.8.13 or later).
+Older Doxygen versions than 1.8 may or may not work.

 To generate the PDF version you also need a current version of LaTeX.
 You can use the packages tetex (older) or texlive (current) if your distribution provides them.
 You may need to install additional fonts and other sub-packages for the PDF version to be generated correctly.

+Note: packages known to work under Ubuntu 18.04:

+  texlive texlive-extra-utils texlive-latex-extra texlive-font-utils

 Generation of Documentation with autoconf (configure) + make: